Red Enamelled Copper Pendant

 Christine believes that jewellery is a very personal form of art.
 It can reflect the personality of the wearer, create a conversation, or make a statement.
 Creating distinctive and unusual pieces of jewellery, Christine uses subtle textures, simple shapes and bold colours which she hopes the wearer will enjoy wearing.
-As she individually makes all of her jewellery, she pays very close attention to the quality and finish of each piece.
+As she individually makes her jewellery, she pays very close attention to the quality and finish of each piece.
 Her range of work includes large, statement pieces, as well as smaller, more affordable items.

 Christine creates individual pieces of wearable art.